These are some of the films that are in the queue to watch. Please feel free to leave suggestions in the comment box!

 Exotica – Also on Ebert’s all-time list, 97% on RT.

-Portrait of a Lady on Fire – Story of a woman hired to paint a bride but ends up falling in love with her.
+Portrait of a Lady on Fire – NOT AVAILABLE YET.
+Story of a woman hired to paint a bride but ends up falling in love with her.
 97% on RT.

 Official Secrets – Story of British whistleblower before the Iraq war.
 Keira Knightley.